 Former WTA World Number one Caroline Wozniacki was born in Odense, Denmark.
 She is the first woman from a Scandinavian country to hold the top-ranking position in tennis.

-The Dane Wozniacki retired from professional tennis following the Australian Open 2020.
+The Dane retired from professional tennis following the Australian Open 2020.
 Wozniacki played on the WTA Tour for 15 years.

-She had also decided to play her career’s final match in Copenhagen and will play against her friend and foe Serena Williams in the Danish capital in May 2020, but the coronavirus pandemic forced the indefinite postponement of the match.
+She had also decided to play her career’s final match in Copenhagen and will play against her friend and foe Serena Williams in the Danish capital in May 2020, but the coronavirus pandemic forced an indefinite postponement of the match.

 Wozniacki has an impressive array of 30 WTA singles titles.
 This includes her maiden and only Grand Slam win at the 2018 Australian Open.
-She is considered one of the most underrated tennis players.
-All this is in spite of the fact that she has bested players like Serena Williams and Maria Sharapova.

 The Danish player has clinched six titles in the WTA Premier Mandatory events.
 This includes the Canadian Open, the Pan Pacific Open, Dubai Championships, Indian Wells, and two China Opens.

 She sealed another 24 WTA career title, with the maiden one being the former Nordic Light Open in Stockholm.
 She followed it up with the Connecticut Open, both in 2008.